Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Delivery teams should typically own decisions such as:

 - Internal code structure
-- Naming conventions within the codebase
 - Test implementation
 - Refactoring approach
-- Local caching
 - Internal component design
-- Logging details within agreed standards
-- Choice between supported libraries
+- Choices between supported technologies

 These decisions are close to the work, comparatively easy to reverse, and usually limited in scope.